shivaprasad-bs/CarriotsAnalytics/README.md

 caML - Default Machine learning algorithms of CA

-These libraries are implements in R and python
+These libraries are available in R and python